granitebps/puasa-sunnah-api/README.md

 - Clone the repo
 - Copy `.env.example` to `.env`
 - Generate API Docs using swagger with `make doc`
-- Run the application with `make start`
+- Run the application with `make start` or with `make air` to use hot reload
 - Build the application with `make build`